 External reviews are typically decided no later than 60 days after the request is received.

 When you are considering an appeal, the first step is to ask your physician or CF care team if the denied service or medication is critical to your health.
 Anything that your physician feels is medically necessary should be considered for an appeal, particularly if there are any records showing that you need the treatment or if there are data showing that the treatment will help your health improve.

 Sometimes a claim may be denied because you need prior authorization.
 This is a different issue that will require you and your physician to follow a separate process.

 To increase your chances of winning an appeal, include as much medical data as possible in a letter of appeal.
 If you have taken the denied treatment or therapy before and already have medical data showing that the therapy is working or previously worked, it is important that you include this information in the appeal as well.
 To help make your case even stronger, you may want to have your letter of medical necessity come directly from a physician at your CF care center.

-To learn more about claims and appeals, or to discuss if an appeal is appropriate, call CF Foundation Compass at 844-COMPASS (844-266-7277) Monday through Friday, 9 a.m. until 7 p.m.
+To learn more about claims and appeals, or to discuss if an appeal is appropriate, call CF Foundation Compass at 844-COMPASS (844-266-7277) Monday through Thursday, 9 a.m. until 7 p.m.
 ET and Friday, 9 a.m. until 3 p.m.
 ET, or email firstname.lastname@example.org.

 Follow Us On